Persija Jakarta: Rivalries

-Persija's top rival is Persib Bandung from the West Java city of Bandung, 180 km away.
-This derby is known as the Old Indonesian Derby.
+Persija typically has rivalries with former Perserikatan teams such as PSM Makassar, Persebaya Surabaya and PSMS Medan due to long history of meetings.
+However, its top rival are Persib Bandung from the West Java city of Bandung, 180 km away.
+This derby is known as Duel Klasik or Laga Klasik.
 The rivalry between the two teams has become violent in the 2000s due to the growth of ultras on each side.
-Influenced by some media and individuals who want the rivalry to be preserved, many hostile incidents involving the two support group have occurred with seven deaths so far.
+Influenced by mass media and individuals who want the rivalry to be preserved, many hostile incidents involving the teams' supporter groups have occurred with seven deaths so far.
+Most notable was that of the Jakmania's Haringga Sirla, who was beaten to death by a group of Vikings, supporters of Persib, at Gelora Bandung Lautan Api Stadium in September 2018.

 In 2014, a reconciliation was held by the West Java Police to avoid future clashes, resulting in restrictions against travelling supporters.
 However, fans continue to break the rule and end up in violent altercations.

-Persija also has rivalries with other former Perserikatan teams, especially PSM Makassar, Persebaya Surabaya and PSMS Medan.
+Persija also has rivalries with other Jakarta-based football clubs, dubbed Derby Ibukota (the Capital Derby) or Jakarta Derby.
+However, unlike its rivalries with former Perserikatan teams, Persija's rivalries with other Jakarta-based clubs are low in intensity due to fewer matches held against them.
+The only rivalry worth mentioning between Persija and said clubs is with Persitara Jakarta Utara.

 Honours

-Persija has won many titles, including from international tournaments, making the club as the most successful in Indonesia.
-Its last national title comes from the 2018 Liga 1.
+Persija Jakarta has won many titles, including International Tournaments, making the club as the most successful football club in Indonesia.
+Persija last domestic title comes from the 2001 Liga Indonesia Premier Division.